jessemarek/node-api-challenge/README.md

 - [ ] Describe Middleware?

+    *Middleware as array of functions that get executed in the order they are introduced into the server code.
+There are different types of middleware.
+Built-in MW that is provided to us with a library or framework we can switch on, 3rd-party MW we add to a project using `npm` and Custom MW that we write ourselves.*

 - [ ] Describe a Resource?

+    *A resource is content on our server.
+It can take many shapes such as a text file, web page, videos, images or dynamic data.
+In a RESTful envirnoment each resource is managed with a single URL endpoint.*

 - [ ] What can the API return to help clients know if a request was successful?

     *HTTP Status Codes*

 - [ ] How can we partition our application into sub-applications?

+    *By using the `exports.module = thingToExport` and `const thingToImport = require('./path/to/import')` we can separate our project into smaller more organized files.*

 ## Minimum Viable Product